 “Yes.
 Project Selene is ending.”
 Athi looked down at his dish.
 “Again eh?”
 He was staring at this food the same way as Iset, but he swallowed a bunch of it.
 “Let's finish it up before the taste reaches our brain.”

 Iset smiled.
 She remembered coming across him at home, then sometimes on Mars.
-And of course, on the Ilargy, where they spend almost two weeks studying the station and doing extra-vehicular exercises.
-He was quite big, no feathers at all, his skin was covered with something resembling plates.
+And of course, on the Ilargy, where they spend almost fifteen cycles studying the station and doing extra-vehicular exercises.
+He was quite big and strong.
+He had no feathers at all, and his skin was covered with brown plates.
+His eyes were yellow with some green touches.
+She spotted something that looked like a scar at the beginning of his neck, but it was covered by his overall.
 She wondered how old he was.
 He looked young though.

 “What do you think?”
 Athi had almost finished his meal.